GenerousLabs/share/docs/repo_file_layout.md

     here in share
 - `/repos.yaml` - Information on the other repos I have access to
   - Some of these are mine, some were shared by friends
+- `/following.yaml` - Details on repos which are shared with me that I'm following (reading).